Anshika31sharma/Exam/README.md

 - **Question Flagging**: Users can flag questions for review.
 - **Progress Bar**: Displays the user's progress through the exam.
 - **Iconography**: Uses Lucide Icons for a clean and modern UI.
+- **Dark Mode**: Users can toggle dark mode for a better visual experience in low-light environments.
 - **Testing**: Includes unit tests using Jest.
 - **Deployment**: Easy deployment to Vercel or GitHub Pages.